- How is chronic myeloid leukemia treated?

 Blood-forming stem cells used for a transplant are obtained either from the blood (for a peripheral blood stem cell transplant, or PBSCT) or from the bone marrow (for a bone marrow transplant, or BMT).
 Bone marrow transplant was more common in the past, but it has largely been replaced by PBSCT.

-There are 2 main types of stem cell transplants.
-They differ in the source of the blood-forming stem cells.
-The 2 types are:
+The 2 main types of stem cell transplants differ in the source of the blood-forming stem cells:

 Allogeneic stem cell transplant

-Most often the donor is a brother, a sister, or another close relative.
-Less often, the donor is someone with the same tissue type, but who is not related by blood -- a matched unrelated donor (MUD).
+The best donor is a brother, a sister, or another close relative.
+If a close relative isn’t a match, someone with the same tissue type, but who is not related by blood -- a matched unrelated donor (MUD), may be a used as a donor, but this is riskier for the recipient.
 The stem cells from an unrelated donor can come from volunteers whose tissue type has been stored in a central list (registry) and matched with that of the patient.
 Sometimes umbilical cord stem cells are used.
 These stem cells come from blood drained from the umbilical cord and placenta after a baby is born and the umbilical cord is cut.

 Non-myeloablative transplant: Many older patients can't tolerate a standard allogeneic transplant that uses high doses of chemotherapy.
 Some may be able to have a non-myeloablative transplant (also known as a mini-transplant or reduced-intensity transplant).
 This is a type of allogeneic SCT that uses lower doses of chemotherapy and radiation that do not completely destroy the cells in their bone marrow.
 After the chemotherapy/radiation, the patient receives the allogeneic (donor) stem cells.
 These cells enter the body and establish a new immune system.
 The new immune cells see the leukemia cells as foreign and attack them.
 This is called a graft-versus-leukemia effect.